Ezibenroc/beertorrent/report.md

 Operations at the start of the program:

-1. For each file, get the associated informations (hash, file size, pieces size, list of peers) from the tracker.
+1. For each file, get the associated information (hash, file size, pieces size, list of peers) from the tracker.
 2. For each couple (peer, file), create a socket and realize a handshake with the peer.